 This dish is an unmissable classic recipe of Peruvian cuisine that is a perfect combination of many of the country’s usual culinary suspects: ají amarillo (the yellow chili pepper), potatoes, garlic and fresh cheese.
-Almost everyone that tries this cold starter is won over by its creamy texture and its spicy touch which, fortunately, is balanced out by the base of sliced potatoes.
+Almost everyone that tries this cold starter is won over by its creamy texture and its spicy touch which, fortunately, is balanced out by the base of sliced yellow potatoes.

 There’s even a saying in Peru: “el gringo que come ají, no se mueve de aquí”, which loosely translates to “the foreigner that eats hot peppers, will never leave Peru”.